 01 Home, 02 Available Homes, 03 Amenities, 04 Gallery, 05 Location, 06 Specials, 07 FAQ, 08 Contact, 09 Error, 10 Thank You

 The low-fidelity mockup revisions were based on design and client feedback.
 The most significant change, separating the “Featured Homes” and “Want to Learn More” sections on the Home and Available Home pages, made them easier to navigate.
 Among a few other minor changes, some of the photo placements were adjusted to compliment the final copy.

 Key Takeaways | Next Steps

 The site is currently in development.
-However, since it’s designed around research, a competitive audit, and the four user needs; searchability, media, reviews, and mobile, it’s expected to lead to conversions.
+However, since it’s designed around research, a competitive audit, and the four user needs: searchability, media, reviews, and mobile, it’s expected to lead to conversions.

-Checking in with the copywriter before designing the low-fidelity mockups gave me a better understanding of how much copy each page displayed.
+Checking in with the copywriter before designing the low-fidelity mockups gave me a better understanding of how much copy each page contained.
 As a result, layouts complimented most of the copy from the start, which saved time overall.